jaylikesbunda/Ghost_ESP/README.md

 - **RGB LED Modes:** Customizable LED feedback (Stealth, Normal, Rainbow).
 - **DIAL & Chromecast V2 Support:** Interact with DIAL-capable devices (e.g., Roku, Chromecast).
 - **Flappy Ghost and Rave Modes** Extra Apps for boards with displays!
+> We do NOT support BLE Spam at this time.
 ---

 ## Supported ESP32 Models